Asthma: Everything You Need to Know

 - Indigestion or heartburn

-While bronchodilators are safe and effective for asthma sufferers to treat their symptoms, they come with some side effects that might be more troubling compared to steroid inhalers.
+While bronchodilators are safe and effective for asthma sufferers to treat their symptoms, you may experience some side effects.
 These include:

 - Nervous or shaky feeling